Skip to content

 3-A Sanitary Standards keep uncleanable geometry out of the equipment, and FSANZ traceability obligations require the control system to capture lot and process data that can be retrieved during an audit or recall.

 Dairy processing automation in Australia is shaped by requirements that do not apply to most other manufacturing sectors.
 Pasteurisation is a public health control point with a legally significant time-temperature relationship.
 Cleaning has to be validated and recorded.
 Cultured products are made by recipe and need batch structure.
 Traceability under the Food Standards Code has to be demonstrable, not assumed.
-Each of these places specific demands on the control system that a general-purpose PLC or SCADA configuration has to be designed to meet.
-Metromotion Controls is a control systems integrator based in Mount Waverley that delivers automation across Melbourne, Victoria and Australia for dairy, beverage and food plants.
+Each places specific demands on the control system that a general-purpose PLC or SCADA configuration has to be designed to meet.

 HTST pasteurisation: the control point that defines the plant

 The control problem is not holding a temperature.
-A modern PID loop driving a steam or hot-water valve does that comfortably, and loop tuning for dairy thermal processes is its own discipline covered in PID loop tuning for food and dairy.
-The problem is proving, continuously and defensibly, that every millilitre of milk that flowed forward actually received the legal treatment, and stopping any that did not.
-That is what the flow diversion device and its interlock logic exist to do.
+A PID loop driving a steam or hot-water valve does that comfortably, and loop tuning for dairy duties is its own discipline covered in PID loop tuning for food and dairy.
+The problem is proving, continuously and defensibly, that every millilitre of milk that flowed forward received the legal treatment, and stopping any that did not.
+Because the process treats milk as a continuous stream, there is no batch to inspect afterwards, so the proof has to be generated in real time.
+That is why the pasteuriser carries a dedicated temperature recorder at the legal point, why the divert function is treated as a protective interlock rather than ordinary process control, and why the design has to consider sensor failure, power loss and signal loss as well as normal running.

 Flow diversion and the divert logic

 The flow diversion device (FDD), commonly a divert valve, sits at the discharge of the holding tube.
-Its job is binary: send milk forward to the cooling section and packaging, or divert it back to the balance tank for reprocessing.
-The decision is driven by the temperature measured at the end of the holding tube, the point at which milk has completed its residence time at temperature.
+Its job is binary: send milk forward to cooling and packaging, or divert it back to the balance tank for reprocessing.
+The decision is driven by the temperature at the end of the holding tube, where milk has completed its residence time at temperature.
+The interlock principle is straightforward to state and exacting to implement:

 • If that temperature falls below the cut-in point, the device must move to divert within a defined short period.